 Aston Villa is one of the biggest clubs in England.
 They have a very rich and successful history.
-They have won the FA Cup 7 times, the League Cup 5 times, and the Football League First Division 7 times.
 Many great players have played for the club over the years.
 In this article, we will have a look at the greatest Aston Villa XI of all time.

-Players having played at least two seasons were considered eligible for selection.
+Players who have played at least two seasons were considered eligible for selection.
 Here’s the greatest Aston Villa XI of all time.

 Spink’s safe pair of hands helped Villa lift the European Cup in 1982 as he came off the bench to produce heroics against Bayern Munich.
 He made 377 appearances for Villa between 1977 and 1996 and was a consistent performer for more than a decade.

 Stan Lynn’s career at Villa spanned between 1950-1962.
 It saw him make 324 appearances for the club with 38 goals scored.